You’ve heard of IQ. Maybe even taken a test or two.

 Psychologist Daniel Goleman (who popularized EQ) broke it down into 5 Core Components:

-📊 In fact, 90% of top workplace performers have high EQ — not necessarily high IQ.
+📊 Studies show that 90% of top performers have high emotional intelligence.

 1️⃣ You Pause Before Reacting